layux/template-minecraft/README.md

-# Gradle & Kotlin
+# Minecraft

-This is a template for a Gradle project using Kotlin.
+This is a template for a Minecraft project with Gradle and Kotlin.

 ## How to use